Robotys/Semut/readme.md

 #Jeckyll For PHP

 Semut is a flat file blogging system.
-It`s try to emulate its idole, Wordpress.
+It`s try to emulate its idol, Wordpress.
 No database needed as all its entries will be generated to plain html.
 Templating engine mimicking moustache added as themes template.